 1 Tbsp cider vinegar

-Seal any cracks or holes in crust and trim extra dough at edge of pie plate and flute as
+- Seal any cracks or holes in crust and trim extra dough at edge of pie plate and flute as desired.

 Anne’s Favourites